Johnny Appleseed: Hard cider

-Chapman planted his apples by seed, not grafting, but without grafting, only about one in a hundred seedlings will yield an apple that is edible as a fruit.
+Chapman planted his apples by seed, not grafting, but without grafting, only about one in 100 seedlings will yield an apple that is edible as a fruit.
 According to Henry David Thoreau, an apple grown from seed tastes "sour enough to set a squirrel's teeth on edge and make a jay scream."
-But apples from seed are perfectly fine for making hard cider, and in the early part of the nineteenth century, there was a demand for hard cider—Ohioans ages fifteen and over drank, on average, thirty gallons of hard cider per year (10.52 ounces per day).
+But apples from seed are perfectly fine for making hard cider, and in the early part of the 19th century, there was a demand for hard cider—Ohioans ages 15 and over drank, on average, 30 gallons (113.5 l) of hard cider per year (10.52 ounces, ca. 300 ml, per day).
 Author Michael Pollan believes that since Chapman was against grafting and thus virtually all his apples were not edible and could be used only for cider: "Really, what Johnny Appleseed was doing and the reason he was welcome in every cabin in Ohio and Indiana was he was bringing the gift of alcohol to the frontier.
 He was our American Dionysus."